ptrkvsky/portfolio-2023/README.md

 - **SEO**: Visibility on search engines is crucial.
 My audits analyze your website's search engine optimization to ensure it's optimized for discoverability.

+## Testing with Jest and Playwright

+Quality assurance is at the heart of this project, and to ensure that the application functions flawlessly, I employ robust testing methodologies.
+The primary testing stack includes **Jest** and **Playwright**.

+- **Jest**: I use Jest, a widely recognized JavaScript testing framework, to perform unit tests, integration tests, and snapshot testing.
+Jest provides a comprehensive suite of testing utilities that enable me to verify the correctness of individual components, functions, and modules within the application.

+- **Playwright**: For end-to-end testing and ensuring a smooth user experience, I rely on Playwright.
+Playwright allows me to automate browser interactions, covering critical user journeys to detect any potential issues or regressions.
+This ensures that the application behaves as expected across different browsers and environments.

+Together, Jest and Playwright form a robust testing strategy that not only helps me maintain code quality but also provides confidence that the application functions reliably for users.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: